First introduced in 1896, helmets appear to have been standard among Georgetown teams dating to the early 1900's.

 Also from this era, a rare photo of a Georgetown player in what appears to be a face mask, a feature which was not generally introduced into football until later in the 1940's.
 In this 1941 photo, defensive halfback Lou Falcone is seen wearing one of these early devices.

-Georgetown teams in the Division II/III era utilized a familiar logo style used by the NFL's Green Bay Packers, the University of Georgia Bulldogs, and Grambling State University, among others.
+Georgetown teams in the Scotty Glacken era utilized a familiar logo style used by the NFL's Green Bay Packers, the University of Georgia Bulldogs, and Grambling State University, among others.
 Georgetown's version of this helmet featured a blue "G" and a blue/white/blue striping across a gray helmet shell.
 This photo, circa 1991, is of wide receiver Chris Murphy.

-From 1994 through 2000, Georgetown teams returned to an all-gray helmet style.
+Georgetown's teams in the MAAC era returned to an all-gray helmet style.
 This 1996 photo features quarterback Bill Ward.

-In 2000, Georgetown added its contemporary "G" logo to the helmet shell, which has remained the style since.
-The photo above from the 2007 season, is of fullback/receiver Kyle Van Fleet.
+In 2001, Georgetown added its contemporary "G" logo to the helmet shell.
+The photo above, from the 2007 season, is of fullback/receiver Kyle Van Fleet.